scaffold-eth/scaffold-eth-examples/README.md

  @web3-onboard/gnosis
  @web3-onboard/fortmatic

- Add the wallets you like and instanciate as found in `blocknativeOnboardService.js`
+ Add the wallets you like and instantiate as found in `blocknativeOnboardService.js`

  After wallet connection is successful you will be able to expose the wallet's provider along with the methods that will allow you to interact with the connected blockchain.